Denver grand jury charges 1 police officer in July LoDo shooting that injured 7

-A Denver grand jury filed 14 criminal charges against one of five officers involved in a July shooting in Lower Downtown that injured seven people, the Denver District Attorney Beth McCann's office announced Wednesday.
+A Denver grand jury filed 14 criminal charges against one of five officers involved in a July shooting in Lower Downtown that injured seven people, including the suspect and bystanders, the Denver District Attorney Beth McCann's office announced Wednesday.

 Officer Brandon Ramos faces two counts of reckless second degree assault, three counts of third degree knowing or reckless assault, three counts of third degree assault with negligence with a deadly weapon, one count of prohibited use of a weapon, and five counts of reckless endangerment.
 Ramos was granted a PR bond, according to a statement.